Proud Member of Landscape Illinois. Member Directory

 Restoring Your Shoreline Permanently

-Understanding Your Erosion Problem
+Understanding Your Waterfront Erosion Problem

 Shoreline Erosion

-Providing shoreline restoration services in Round Lake means understanding that shoreline erosion happens for specific reasons.
+Providing shoreline restoration services in Round Lake means understanding that bank loss happens for specific reasons on every lakeshore property.
 Wave action undercuts banks.
-Ice pushes soil during freeze-thaw cycles.
-Runoff channels water down slopes washing away topsoil.
-Lack of vegetation means nothing holds soil in place.
-We evaluate what’s causing erosion on your property—wave patterns, slope angle, soil type, existing vegetation, drainage from upland areas.
-Different causes need different solutions.
-A shoreline eroding from wave action needs different treatment than one washing away from runoff.
-Understanding the actual problem determines what restoration approach works long-term versus quick fixes that fail within seasons.
+Winter ice pushes soil during freeze-thaw cycles.
+Runoff channels water down slopes carrying topsoil into the lake.
+Bare ground means nothing holds soil in place.
+We evaluate what’s causing damage on your property, including slope angle, soil type, existing ground cover, water depth at the shore, and drainage from upland areas.

 Designing for Wave Action and Ice